-Nobody else can tell you whether or not you should take out a lawsuit loan.
-To determine if an auto accident loan is a right thing for you, you need to ask yourself some questions.
+Nobody else can tell you whether you should take out a lawsuit loan.
+To determine if an auto accident loan is the right thing for you, you need to ask yourself some questions.

 Write these questions down, and answer them as honestly as you can:

 - How much money do I have in liquid assets?

 - What is the total value of all the extra expenses arising out of the accident?